faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 But, sometimes, I felt, *no*, I wouldn't say that.

-ChatGPT would revise it for me—again and again—until finally I had something that I could send.
+ChatGPT would revise it for me—again and again—until finally, I had something that I could send.

-On one occasion, it even gave me an output that I sent out to the customer and it landed me in a contractual back-and-forth with the customer representative.
+On one occasion, it even gave me a draft that I sent out to the customer and it landed me in an issue with the customer representative.

 I had not taken the time to review the minute details.

 ---

+## Being Fair to AI

+We humans are deeply emotional.

+Kindness, though not often seen in the daily news, runs deeply in the veins of our planet.

+Humans, animals, trees—even stones, in spite of their hardness—are all beings.

+Then how can we be unfair to the tools that comfort us when we are lonely.

+If you watched the movie *A.I.
+Artificial Intelligence (2001)*, it suggests that even machines can have feelings.

+The emotional dimension of this relationship can't be ignored.

+It's worth exploring, not shaming.

+---

 I believe that we should write and publish in our own natural voices.

-Let the voice be flawed—after all, it is our own.
+Let it be flawed—after all, it is our own.

 As long as we can get the point across to the reader.